 For speed rounds, the first list is when the clock starts, and the second list is when the clock stops.

-The bonus clock rewards players for choosing and answering quickly, but players will not see this clock.
+The bonus clock rewards players for choosing and answering questions quickly, but players will not see this clock.
 Time goes on the bonus clock for each of the following events:

 This section covers errors and corrections for the times when the host makes a mistake.
 The game is live, so there's a possibility of unexpected outcomes, and the host will do everything possible to make sure things are correct, including making post-game corrections.
 Hopefully, errors do not affect the outcome of the game.
 The following list is some possible errors and their corrections: